What is antifreeze?

 Is it ok to drive with low antifreeze?

 No, you should top up your antifreeze as soon as you become aware that it's getting low.
-Some cars will have a dashboard warning symbol for low antifreeze, which looks like a thermometer in water (or like a radiator).
-Driving on with low antifreeze could result in permanent damage to your engine.
+Driving with low antifreeze could result in permanent damage to your engine.

 How do I check my antifreeze strength?